Chapter 3 - Immigrant Membership in Totalitarian Party

 Joining a proscribed organization in order to obtain the essentials of living is also excepted, absent an ideological commitment to the cause.
 Examples of the essentials of living refer to “food, shelter, clothing, employment and an education which were routinely available to the rest of the population.”

-Under the INA, an alien is not inadmissible when his membership in or affiliation with a communist or totalitarian party is necessary in order to obtain food or employment.
+Under the INA, an immigrant is not inadmissible when his membership in or affiliation with a communist or totalitarian party is necessary in order to obtain food or employment.
 Inadmissibility “shall not apply to an alien because of membership or affiliation if the alien establishes . . . that the membership or affiliation is or was . . . for purposes of obtaining employment, food rations, or other essentials of living and whether necessary for such purposes.”
-If an alien’s membership or affiliation with a communist or totalitarian party was not actually necessary for purposes of such essentials of living, then the alien is inadmissible unless another exception applies.
+If the immigrant’s membership or affiliation with a communist or totalitarian party was not actually necessary for purposes of such essentials of living, then the immigrant is inadmissible unless another exception applies.

-If an officer has determined that the alien has been a member of or affiliated with a proscribed organization and one of the involuntary membership exceptions does not apply, the officer should evaluate whether the past membership exception applies to the alien.
+If an officer has determined that the applicant has been a member of or affiliated with a proscribed organization and one of the involuntary membership exceptions does not apply, the officer should evaluate whether the past membership exception applies to the applicant.

-An alien may be excepted from inadmissibility under INA 212(a)(3)(D) if the alien can establish that:
+A nonimmigrant may be excepted from inadmissibility under INA 212(a)(3)(D) if the nonimmigrant can establish that: